 At National University, there is a focus on teaching traditional naturopathic philosophy and clinical theory rather than simply naturopathic methods and modalities.
 Naturopathic philosophy focuses on treating the individual, not simply the disease or diagnosis, and treating holistically which means looking at all the factors that comprise health with the ultimate goal of restoring balance and supporting the natural healing process.

 Naturopathic physicians are highly trained practitioners who utilize traditional and modern therapies to manage a broad range of health conditions.
 Treatment modalities can include nutrition, botanical medicine, homeopathy and minor surgery.
-National University graduates are extensively trained as thorough diagnosticians to identify the appropriate treatment for their patients.
+National University ND students are extensively trained as thorough diagnosticians to identify the appropriate treatment for their patients.

 You can earn your Doctor of Naturopathic degree in as little as ten trimesters.
 Students attend school year round and may complete the program in three years and four months.
 Trimesters are divided into three phases: Basic Sciences, Clinical Sciences and Clinical Practice.

 We believe in bringing together professionals from a broad range of medical specialties for the benefit of patients and the health care industry as a whole.

 We prepare our students to evaluate and address the full range of factors affecting human health.
 You'll learn to diagnose and treat each of your patients based on a thorough evaluation of their unique health history and profile.
 You won't base your care on just one symptom or one type of treatment, instead you'll learn to think in terms of "whole health healing."
 You'll draw from a wide range of healing modalities and work together with experts from other medical fields whenever it will benefit your patient.